oasis-tcs/openc2-oc2ls/oc2ls.md

 * **API** values do not affect interoperabilty, and although they must exhibit the characteristics specified above, their representation within applications is unspecified.
 A Python application might represent the Map type as a dict variable, a javascript application might represent it as an object literal or an ES6 Map type, and a C# application might represent it as a Dictionary or a Hashtable.

 * **Serialized** values are critical to interoperability, and this document defines a set of **serialization rules** that unambiguously define how each of the above types are serialized using a human-friendly JSON format.
 Other serialization rules, such as for XML, machine-optimized JSON, and CBOR formats, exist but are out of scope for this document.
-Both the format-specific serialization rules in Section 3.1.5 and the format-agnostic type definitions in Sections 3.2, 3.3 and 3.4 are Normative.
+Both the format-specific serialization rules in [Section 3.1.6](#316-serialization) and the format-agnostic type definitions in [Section 3.4](#34-type-definitions) are Normative.

 Types defined with an ".ID" suffix (Choice.ID, Enumerated.ID, Map.ID) are equivalent to the non-suffixed types except: